AIAMSWP

 INSTRUCTION FOR AUTHORS

-The “Indian Journal of Health Social Work” is a bi annual E-journal which will be published in the month of January and July in every year.
-The Indian Journal of Health Social Work is an official publication of All India Association of Medical Social Work Professionals (AIAMSWP).
-The journal accepts original research work, review articles, case reports, commentary, forum, & brief communication related to social work practice in health care.
+The Indian Journal of Health Social Work (IJHSW) is the culmination of the collective effort of social work professionals and academicians across the country to create a platform for exploration, discussion, research, and action on the social determinants and correlates of health care.
+The Indian Journal of Health Social Work is a biannual journal published in January and July of each year.
+The IJHSW is an official publication of the All India Association of Medical Social Work Professionals (AIAMSWP) and is indexed in the UGC CARE list.
+The journal accepts original research work, review articles, case reports, informative materials, & brief communications related to social work practice in health care.

 ISSN: 2582-1393 (online)